Nathan Healy

 Key Takeaways

-• Sacramento’s abundant sunshine and rising electricity costs make solar a smart investment for homeowners.
+• Sacramento’s abundant sunshine and rising electricity costs make solar panels an excellent investment for local homeowners.

-• Federal tax credits cover 30% of installation costs while California offers additional property tax exemptions.
+• Federal tax credits can save you 30% on installation costs while California offers property tax exemptions for solar systems.

 03